Archives: Reviews

 ‘The English, historical-instrument, Baroque ensemble La Serenissima (the term was a nickname for the city of Venice) has specialized in somewhat scholarly recordings that nevertheless retain...

-The Four Seasons (concert review)
+The Four Seasons (Concert Reviews)